-We want our customers to trust that the information we publish is accurate, accessible and easy to understand.
-It is important to us that we get it right for our customers.
+We want our customers to have confidence that the information we publish is accurate, accessible and easy to understand.
+Getting this right builds trust and confidence in us as a company.
 Our Board is accountable for the quality of our information and we want to make sure it meets your needs.

 Our assurance approach is risk-based and uses a method called 'three levels of assurance', which is best practice.
-Risk-based assurance means we do more checks over areas that have more potential to go wrong.
-We want to make sure that the things we do behind the data are working as well as possible and that you understand what the data means when we talk about our performance.
+This ensures that our assurance activities are proportionate to the level of risk of error associated with the information we provide.
+We want to make sure that the activities behind the data are working as well as possible and that you understand what the data means in regard to our performance.